 ARTWORK AND ARTISTS OF C3

 Welcome to the gallery of our featured sound panel artworks!
-Each of these stunning pieces was created by a talented artist whose work reflects the beauty, resilience, and cultural richness of Native American communities.
+Each of these stunning pieces were created by a talented artist whose work reflects the beauty, resilience, and cultural richness of Native American communities.
 These sound panels, displayed prominently in our Community Cultural Center, not only enhance the space acoustically but also serve as a canvas for creativity and storytelling.
 Here, you’ll find titles and photos of each piece, along with the artist’s name, a brief bio highlighting their journey and achievements, and a link to their website where you can explore more of their inspiring creations.
 This page is our way of showing gratitude for their contributions and sharing their work with our community.
 We invite you to learn more about these incredible artists and support their ongoing artistic endeavors.

 "Morning Blessings/Morning Prayer"